pytorch/xla/docs/source/perf/amp.md

-Pytorch/XLA's AMP extends [Pytorch's AMP package](https://pytorch.org/docs/stable/amp.html) with support for automatic mixed precision on `XLA:GPU` and `XLA:TPU` devices.
+Pytorch/XLA's AMP extends [Pytorch's AMP package](https://pytorch.org/docs/stable/amp.html) with support for automatic mixed precision on `XLA:TPU` devices.
 AMP is used to accelerate training and inference by executing certain operations in `float32` and other operations in a lower precision datatype (`float16` or `bfloat16` depending on hardware support).
 This